isabella232/gocd-trial-builder/template/README.md

 This GoCD trial has given you a quick, yet limited introduction to GoCD.

 If you would like to understand more about the capabilities of GoCD and try them out on your own project we recommend downloading and [installing GoCD](https://www.gocd.org/download) and following our complete [introduction](https://www.gocd.org/getting-started/part-1/) to getting up your own GoCD server.

+Note: If you did make changes to the trial configuration that you would like to retain and use on your local server please copy the .json files from ../repo1 to your new local server.

 # Shutdown